RebRut03/kickstarter-analysis/README.md

 ## **Overview of Project**

 - ### Purpose - The purpose of this project is to analyze crowdfunding campaign data for an emerging playwright Louise.
 The goal of  this project is for Louise to gain a better understanding of different campaigns’ success rates in relation to their launch dates and their funding goals in order for her to make an informed decision on her next steps.
-Specifically, for this portion of the project, I will compare how successful theater campaigns were based on their launch dates, and I will also compare how play campaigns faired based on their associated funding goals.
+In this report, I will focus on how successful theater campaigns were based on their launch dates, and I will also compare how play campaigns fared based on their associated funding goals.

 ## Analysis and Challenges

-### Analysis of Outcomes Based on Launch Date
+### Analysis of Theater Campaign Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](Resources/Theater_Outcomes_vs_Launch.png)

+In the Theater

 For further details, please see full analysis source spreadsheet.
 [Kickstarter_Challenge](Kickstarter_Challenge.zip)

-### Analysis of Outcomes Based on Goals
+### Analysis of Play Campaign Outcomes Based on Goals
 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

 For further details, please see full analysis source spreadsheet.
 [Kickstarter_Challenge](Kickstarter_Challenge.zip)

 ### Challenges and Difficulties Encountered

 ## Results